 On Power BI, users can visualize raw business data in the form of graphs and charts based on different constraints and attach them as tiles on live dashboards.
 A tile is a single visualization of any dataset embedded on the dashboard.

-Power BI architecture bridges the gap between data and decision-making with the help of BI Components such as Power Query, Power View, and Power Map.
-These Power BI components provide accurate answers to business questions using AI algorithms and Natural Language Processing.
+Power BI architecture bridges the gap between data and decision-making with the help of Power BI Components such as Power Query, Power View, and Power Map.
+These components provide accurate answers to business questions using AI algorithms and Natural Language Processing.

 What is Power BI Desktop?